AttractionsAttractions in FiveWalt Disney World (FL)

 Share This!

-In January 2021, Disney made the announcement that the ride would be updated.
-New characters, new scenes, more humor, and more wildlife would be added.
-There was a sense that some of the scenes had become dated and out of step with the times.
-Scenes of the “headhunter” party and the Trader Sam “head salesman” – portraying negative representations of native peoples – would be eliminated.
+In January 2021, Disney announced updates to the ride.
+New characters, new scenes, more humor, and more wildlife were added.
+Some older scenes that had become dated and out of step with the times were replaced.
+Scenes of the “headhunter” party and the Trader Sam “head salesman” – portraying negative representations of native peoples – were eliminated.
 The experience would, as Bob Iger tweeted, “reflect, not only the best in storytelling, but also the values and rich diversity of our world.”

 Seen through the side of a Jungle Cruise boat with the railing and canopy framing the picture are a partially sunken boat in the foreground and a yawning hippo in the background.